At a Glance

 Thailand, Malaysia, Singapore & Indonesia

-- The ultimate trip for those wanting to experience a unique yet luxurious way of traveling
+- The ultimate trip for those wanting to experience a unique yet luxurious way of travelling

 - Explore the bright lights of Bangkok before embarking on an epic journey by rail.